I Am Overwhelmed By Depression - How To Overcome And Available Treatments

 Lastly, low dopamine levels can also contribute to symptoms of depression; however, it is not typically targeted as a first-line treatment, like the previous two neurotransmitters.

-In the next section, you will learn more about these specific types of prescription medications designed for these neurotransmitters, which help improve symptoms of depression.
+In the next section, you will learn more about these specific types of prescription medications designed for these neurotransmitters, which can help improve symptoms of depression.

 Treating depression through pharmacological methods